Pennsylvania Beecher Family History and Family Trees

 Lancaster County, Pennsylvania

 View John Bicher’s Tree The marriage record of William M. Bicher (1829-1890) identifies his parents as a John Bicher of Lancaster county, PA who married Sarah E. Sands.
-This John Bicher would be born about 1810 or earlier and surely must be a grandson of Engel Bucher, but we have found no records for John in Pennsylvania.
-Son William was born in Lancaster county, married in Ohio and dies in Illinois.
+This John Bicher would be born about 1800 and surely must be a grandson of Engel Bucher, but we have found no records for John in Pennsylvania.
+He is buried in Gahanna: Peace Evangelical Lutheran Cemetery, Franklin, Ohio where Engel’s grandsons

 47